The Lacrosse Goalie Gear Guide: Everything you need to play goalie

 Here they are:

-Besides the Nemi Pro, the other chest I really recommend is the STX Shield 600.
+Besides the Nemi Pro, the other 2 chesties I really recommend is the STX Shield 600.
 Full review of that one here.
+And the Unequal chest pad.

 The chest protector is going to protect our chest, heart, stomach and shoulder area.
 Like the helmet, we’re going to be taking shots off of the chest protector so it’s important you buy one of these approved chesties because they also have reinforced heart protection to fight commotio cordis.